-Accessories Description Memograph M graphic data manager The Memograph M graphic data manager provides information on all the relevant measured variables.
+Accessories Description Memograph M graphic display recorder The Memograph M graphic display recorder provides information on all relevant measured variables.
 Measured values are recorded correctly, limit values are monitored and measuring points analyzed.
 The data are stored in the 256 MB internal memory and also on a SD card or USB stick.
-Technical Information TI00133R Operating Instructions BA00247R Cerabar M The pressure transmitter for measuring the absolute and gauge pressure of gases, steam and liquids.
+For details, see "Technical Information" TI00133R and Operating Instructions BA00247R Cerabar M The pressure transmitter for measuring the absolute and gauge pressure of gases, steam and liquids.
 It can be used to read in the operating pressure value.
-Technical Information TI00426P and TI00436P Operating Instructions BA00200P and BA00382P Cerabar S The pressure transmitter for measuring the absolute and gauge pressure of gases, steam and liquids.
+For details, see "Technical Information" TI00426P, TI00436P and Operating Instructions BA00200P, BA00382P Cerabar S The pressure transmitter for measuring the absolute and gauge pressure of gases, steam and liquids.
 It can be used to read in the operating pressure value.
-Technical Information TI00383P Operating Instructions BA00271P iTEMP The temperature transmitters can be used in all applications and are suitable for the measurement of gases, steam and liquids.
-They can be used to read in the medium temperature.
-"Fields of Activity" document FA00006T
+For details, see "Technical Information" TI00383P and Operating Instructions BA00271P iTEMP The temperature transmitters can be used in all applications and are suitable for the measurement of gases, steam and liquids.
+They can be used to read in the fluid temperature.
+For details, see "Fields of Activity", FA00006T